-Vegetarian Eating for Seniors
+Vegetarian Path for Seniors

 There is ample evidence that vegetarians may be less prone to heart disease, high blood pressure, diabetes, obesity, and certain cancers.
 A review by the Physicians Committee for Responsible Medicine found that a plant-based diet lowers the risk of heart attacks by 40% and the risk of type 2 diabetes by 50%.

-These strategies can help you “go vegetarian” to strengthen your health:
+The following strategies can help you “go vegetarian” to strengthen your health:

 1. Limit processed food.
 Herbivores and carnivores have at least one thing in common.
 A nutritious diet must be based on whole foods rather than ultra-processed items high in sugar, salt, and empty calories.